MIDI-LLM: Improving Text-to-MIDI Music Generation via Adapting Large Language Models: Method

 \subsection{LLM Vocabulary Expansion}

-We use the popular \textit{Llama 3.2} 1B LLM~\citep{grattafiori2024llama} as our pretrained backbone.
-To incorporate the AMT music tokens (cf.~Sec.~\ref{sec:token}), a naive approach is to serialize them as text (e.g., `\texttt{<onset 10.2s> <duration 120ms> <piano, C4>}') and feed to the LLM's text tokenizer.
-However, this would unnecessarily lengthen the sequence and hence increase compute overhead.
-Therefore, in \textsc{Midi-LLM}, we expand the LLM's token embedding weights, { $\mathbf{E}_{\text{LLM}}$}, via:
+To incorporate the AMT~\citep{thickstun2024anticipatory} music tokens (cf.~Sec.~\ref{sec:token}) into an LLM, a na\"ive approach is to serialize them as a text string (e.g., { `\textit{<onset 10.2s> <duration 120ms> <piano, C4>}'}) and feed to the LLM's text tokenizer.
+However, this would unnecessarily lengthen the sequence and increase compute overhead.
+Therefore, we expand the LLM's token embedding weights, { $\mathbf{E}_{\text{LLM}}$}, via:

-where $|\mathcal{V}_{\text{LLM}}|$ is the original text vocabulary size (128K for Llama 3.2), $|\mathcal{V}_{\text{AMT}}|$ is the new music vocabulary size (55K), and $D$ is the hidden-state dimension.
+where $|\mathcal{V}_{\text{LLM}}|$ is the original text vocabulary size, $|\mathcal{V}_{\text{AMT}}|$ is the new music vocabulary size (55K), and $D$ is the model's hidden-state dimension.
 With this design, each note becomes exactly three tokens to the LLM.
-We initialize $\mathbf{E}_{\text{AMT}}^{\top}$ randomly and train the entire LLM subsequently.
+We randomly initialize $\mathbf{E}_{\text{AMT}}^{\top}$ and the corresponding LM head (i.e., unembedding layer) part, and train the entire LLM subsequently.